423S26/project1/README.md

 - Promote and express interest in events

 ## Tech Stack
-- Frontend: React , Tailwind CSS
+- Frontend: React with MUI, Tailwind CSS
 - Build Tool: Vite
 - Routing: React Router v6
 - State Management:
-- Optional Backend:
+- Backend: Firebase (Authentication, Firestore Database)

+Firebase is a BaaS used to simplify auth, storage, and database management

+MUI is a component library used for faster UI development.
+Supports responsive design and theming

 ## Installation & Setup
 1. Clone the repo: